toreaurstadboss/WsTrustFiddlerExport/Readme.md

 #### A custom export plugin for Fiddler to target Microsoft Visual Web Test and Load testing framework that provides durable Load and Web Tests against federated environments.
 -------------------------------------------------------------------------------------------------------------------------------

+This version targets Fiddler version *5.0.20182.28034* or similar (5.0.x or perhaps newer versions, I have not tested this out).
+It might work with similar versions to 5.0.x or newer, bundled with this source code is the Fiddler.exe file in the Fiddler folder of this repository.

 This repository contains a customized export plug-in for Visual Studio Web Testing and Load Framwork for http(s) requests and their responses also known in Fiddler as "sessions".
 These sessions captured in Fiddler is transformed - where the export pluging exchanges the values